How does Books@Work work?

-In a typical three-month Books@ Work program, up to twenty participants read books or short stories and meet for weekly one-hour discussions, facilitated by a college professor.
-A Books@Work program can also be deployed bi-weekly or monthly or integrated into existing team meetings.
+In a Books@Work program, up to 20 participants read short stories or books and meet for regular discussions facilitated by a college professor.

 What will we read?

-How might I deploy Books@Work in my company?
+How can I use Books@Work in my organization?

 Within natural or special teams

-To foster deeper understanding at a human level and make debate second nature; become “tough on the problems, but gentle on the people.”
+To foster deeper understanding at a human level and make debate second nature.

 In cross-hierarchical groups

-To develop trust and respect, and break down barriers across hierarchies.
+To develop trust and respect, and psychological safety across hierarchies.

 In cross-functional groups